szymonkups/nesgo/README.md

 # nesgo
-NES emulator written in Go.
-Under heavy development.
+NES emulator fun written in Go.
 Inspired by great NES tutorial by [javidx](https://www.youtube.com/watch?v=F8kx56OZQhg).
 More like a fun project to learn Go an NES internals without a goal to create a full featured emulator.

 ## References